Gozzard 36A (pre 1990)

 Glassing the support – if there are any gaps between the flat of the “T” and the side of the keel sump, fill these with a resin and glass mix.
 The support needs to be glass on both sides of the vertical leg and on both sides of the keel sump on the flat of the “T” with 6 layers of 1810 E Glass (supplied).
 Extend onto the hull at least 4” and it helps to taper each layer a little further onto the hull.
 Do not glass on to the SS base plate… just up to it.
 Once the glass has set up then bolt the SS base plate down to prevent movement.

-The price for the kit is $825 USD, it includes a FRP “T”, a stainless steel base plate with welded receiver socket for the square post and 4 bolts and the glass material (1810 XM E glass).
+The kit includes a FRP “T”, a stainless steel base plate with welded receiver socket for the square post and 4 bolts and the glass material (1810 XM E glass).
 Shipping is extra and the resin is not included.
+Call for pricing.